-Construction access roads would be designed to provide the necessary roadway improvements specific to the movement of construction equipment and transport of materials.
+Construction access roads would be designed to provide the roadway improvements necessary to the movement of construction equipment and transport of materials.
 Roadways that would be used for construction access and local access would be designed to achieve the objectives for both uses and prioritize needs for local traffic use and safety.
 Roads used solely for construction access would be designed with two 12-foot-wide gravel lanes and up to 2-foot-wide shoulders.
 These roads would be used for maintenance access after completion of construction.
 Permanent facility access roads constructed from gravel and asphalt would facilitate operation and maintenance.
 These access roads would require new construction or the relocation of existing public county roads.
 Temporary gravel roads would also be built during construction.
-The maintenance of roads used for both construction and local access would be the construction contractor's responsibility during construction and the responsibility of the Colusa or Glenn County department having jurisdiction over them after construction.
+The maintenance of roads used for both construction and local access would be the Authority's construction contractor's responsibility during construction and the responsibility of the departments for the Counties of Colusa or Glenn having jurisdiction over those roads after construction.

 Local access roads that would be improved or relocated for construction purposes would provide reliable infrastructure for the traveling public, accommodate transportation needs, and be consistent with state and local design standards.
-Local access roads would generally have two 12-foot-wide lanes with paved shoulders, and their postconstruction maintenance would be the responsibility of the Glenn or Colusa County department with jurisdiction over them.
+These improved roads would enable construction vehicles to safely travel and pass one another.
+After construction of the reservoir was completed, these roads would be maintained to support the operation of the Sites Reservoir.
+Some of these roads would also be available for public use.
+Local access roads would generally have two 12-foot-wide lanes with paved shoulders, and their postconstruction maintenance would be the responsibility of the departments for the Counties of Colusa or Glenn having jurisdiction over them.